danielsaidi/QuickSearch/README.md

 ## About QuickSearch

-QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing on the keyboard, without first having to focus on the text field.
+QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on the text field.

+Unlike the native `.searchable(text: $query, isPresented: .constant(true))` view modifier, QuickSearch doesn't show the input cursor to avoid draving attention to the search field.